 - Track and reduce your clicks.
 When a meeting starts, take note of how many times you move your cursor for reasons unrelated to the meeting.
 I started covering my keyboard and trackpad with paper so that I would have to take an extra step to click anything.
 This has helped me become conscious of, and reduce, how often I actively reach for distraction.

 - Talk to yourself.
-It sounds silly, but whenever I am about to open a new tab while I’m really trying to focus on something, I make myself announce my intentions aloud.
-Having to say “I’m opening a new tab so that I can scroll aimlessly through LinkedIn,” and then ask myself why I’m doing that, is usually enough to prevent me from delving back into unproductive behaviors and habits.
+It sounds silly, but it's a great way to learn how to stay focused.
+Whenever I am about to open a new tab, I make myself announce my intentions aloud.
+Having to say “I’m opening a new tab so that I can scroll aimlessly through LinkedIn,” and then ask myself why I’m doing that, usually prevents me from delving back into unproductive behaviors and habits.